The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 100%

-The keystone in the “comedy of remarriage” genre—in which the characters of Code-era movies had to be divorced (rather than merely single) in order to make on-screen flirting kosher for audiences—is this movie starring Katharine Hepburn, Jimmy Stewart, and Cary Grant.
+The keystone in the “comedy of remarriage” genre—in which the characters of Code-era movies had to be divorced (rather than merely single) to make on-screen flirting kosher for audiences—is this movie starring Katharine Hepburn, Jimmy Stewart, and Cary Grant.
 Never mind their genuinely conflicting love triangle: Those three names alone qualify this movie for a spot on every list of top classic films.

 'The Shop Around the Corner' (1940)